MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 :::image type="content" source="media/dashboard-customize-visuals/map.png" alt-text="map visual type":::

-To render the map visual, 4 columns are needed in the query:
+To render the map visual, four columns are needed in the query:
 * String (first column) used for hover label
 * Longitude (real)
 * Latitude (real)
 * Bubble size (int).
-This can be constant 1 if different sizes aren't required.
+This column can be constant one if different sizes aren't required.

 Maps are useful to visualize data with geo coordinates.
 The Map visual also has a built-in zoom functionality.